SeanFxyz/nutsh/README.md

 Pipes from one program to another are supported, but are not compatible with builtin commands.

-To pipe from one program to another, type a command that outputs to stdout, like `ls`, then a pipe `|` character with **with spaces on either side**, then another command that read from stdin, like grep, all on the same line, like this:
+To pipe from one program to another, type a command that outputs to stdout, like `ls`, then a pipe `|` character with **with spaces on either side**, then another command that reads from stdin, like grep, all on the same line, like this:
 ```
 🥜$ ls Movies/ | grep -i nut
 Nutcracker.mp4